cliffano/bruce-ng/docs/index.md

 # bruce-ng

 bruce-ng is a collection of open source utility libraries and tools that I pieced together throughout the years in order to save myself a considerable amount of time from having to do repetitive tasks.
 Usually the effort starts with a frustration, when I'm in the middle of repeating a task for the second/third time, and I just know that I will have to repeat the task dozens more times at the very least.
-And at other times, it's me telling myself "Hey, I could save more time if I build <something> to do <something>..."
+And at other times, it's me telling myself "Hey, I could save more time if I build tool X to do task Y..."

 ### CI/CD

 * [Bob](https://github.com/cliffano/bob) - Minimalist-omakase build tool for node.js projects
+* [Jenkins Workspace](https://github.com/cliffano/jenkins-workspace) - Simple workspace area for running multiple versions of Jenkins
 * [Nestor](https://github.com/cliffano/nestor) - Jenkins CLI and node.js client
 * [Swaggy Jenkins](https://github.com/cliffano/swaggy-jenkins) - A set of Jenkins API clients in multiple languages generated from Swagger / Open API specification
 * [Swaggy Jenkins CLI](https://github.com/cliffano/swaggy-jenkins-cli) - CLI utility tool for Swaggy Jenkins library
+* [Systems Info](https://github.com/cliffano/systems-info) - Systems info of GitHub Actions runners

 ### Code Management